-I tag these folks with “Slack” and send them a personal welcome DM, aided by having their Orbit profile at hand.
+I send new members a personal welcome DM, aided by having their Orbit profile at hand.

 The Orbit GitHub app scans all the repos it’s given access to in an organization, then creates a profile for each contributor and a timeline of historical activities.
 You can see summaries of the activities in reports, as well as each individual activity in a timeline.